Comprehensive support services dedicated to student wellbeing, personal development, and academic success at Chandigarh University.

 At Chandigarh University, Student Support and Care are at the heart of our mission.
 The Student Care Centre are dedicated to providing responsive, empathetic, and efficient assistance to help students navigate academic, personal, and administrative challenges.
 Whether it's resolving queries, guiding on university policies, or offering emotional and academic support, our team is here to ensure every student feels heard, supported, and empowered throughout their university journey.

+The Student Care acts as a bridge between students and the university ecosystem, fostering an environment where every student feels heard, valued, and empowered.
 Our Services are accessible across multiple platforms— including SRMS 2.0, email, helpline support and in-person centres —ensuring students can reach out anytime, from anywhere.
 We are committed to creating a caring, inclusive, and student-friendly environment that fosters growth, confidence, and success.

 Submit your query through the CUIMS portal.